haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 color red, cdr3
 </a>

 It looks like the CDR3 loop is "folding back" on the nanobody framework, at least in the predicted models.
 This conformation, typically called "kinked", is one of the two main observed conformations of the CDR3 loop in nanobodies.
-The other one is an"extended" conformation, where the loop is pointing away from the framework.
+The other one is an "extended" conformation, where the loop is pointing away from the framework.
 Most of the nanobodies show a kinked conformation, but the extended one is not uncommon (occurs in about 30% of the cases).

 Let us now visualize AlphaFold2's confidence in the prediction and in particular the values of the predicted Local Distance Difference Test (pLDDT) score.
 The pLDDT score is a per-residue confidence score that ranges from 0 to 100, with higher values indicating higher confidence.
 In AlphaFold2 and similar predictors the confidence score is typically encoded in the B-factor column of the PDB file.
 To color the CDR3 loop based on the pLDDT scores type the following command in PyMOL: